-No employer shall make any deductions, except those specifically authorized by law or court order, which would bring the wages below those required by the Act.
-An itemized wage statement showing all deductions must be provided with each pay check.
+No employer shall make any deductions, except those specifically authorized by law or court order, which would bring wages below those required by the Act.
+An itemized wage statement showing all deductions must be provided with each paycheck.
 RECORDS

 Every employer shall make and keep for at least three (3) years accurate time and payroll records for each employee, in addition to other detailed records required by the Act.
 TIPPED EMPLOYEES

-Employers must pay a service rate per hour (please see the rate of current minimum wage in accordance with the regulations set forth in this document under tipped employees) to "tipped employees."
-If an employee's hourly tip earnings (averaged weekly) added to the service rate do not equal the minimum wage, the employer must pay the difference.
+Employers must pay a service rate per hour to tipped employees.
+If an employee's hourly tips (averaged weekly) added to the service rate do not equal the minimum wage for non-tipped employees, the employer must pay the difference.
+(See the minimum wage rates on page one.)

-INTERNET-BASED TIP PORTAL FOR ONLINE REPORTING OF THE
+INTERNET-BASED TIP PORTAL FOR SUBMITTING QUARTERLY WAGE REPORTS ONLINE